visual-framework/vf-core/components/vf-link-list/README.md

 ## About

-The Links List pattern is a robust list group that can be used in a variety of grid layouts.
+The Links List component is a robust list group that can be used in a variety of grid layouts.

 It can have a title `<h3 class="vf-links__heading">Example Title</h3>`.